robin-raymond/zax.io/pointers.md

 pointer2 = func2 unsafe as Unknown *

-// cast back from a raw pointer using the type of the variables definition func3 := pointer1 unsafe as :simpleFunc func4 := pointer2 unsafe as :func2
+// cast back from a raw pointer using the type of the variables definition func3 := pointer1 unsafe as simpleFunc func4 := pointer2 unsafe as func2

 // reset the original `func1` and `func2`
 func1 = #